lorig135/docsstyleguide/MinimalWritingStyle.md

 References are used to research and find detailed information, which is often formatted as tables or in an appendix.
 Some examples of references are timers, and their rates of execution times for queries and CRUD operations, or severe and fatal error messages for servers and their tools.

 #### Structure
-Topic title: <title, h1, or h2>, the name of the subject
+Topic title: <title, h1, or h2>
+- Use the name of the subject:
-Examples: Supported Standards, authrate utility
+    - Examples: Supported Standards, authrate utility

 Paragraph: One to three sentences about the topic.